Simcenter Testing Solutions Getting Started with Random Control

 Turning on the checkbox on “Use Kurtosis control” in the Kurtosis tab adds a “Desired Kurtosis value” field in the Control Pane in the Random Setup worksheet.
 The available values vary between 3 and 12.
 Default value is 3 corresponding to a Gaussian distribution signal generation.

-In a typical random control test, the complete vibration control system is usually “checked over” by using the System Identification and System Verification (previously called SelfCheck prior to Testlab version 2206).
-Once the system check is performed, then the test can be run.
+In a typical random control test, the complete vibration control system is usually “checked over” by using the System Identification and System Verification (previously called SelfCheck prior to Simcenter Testlab version 2206).
+Once the system identification is successfully performed, then the test can be run.

 During the system identification: